nsbasic/voltbuilder-user/README.md

 **VoltBuilder compared to PhoneGap Build**

-*   Builds are made using XCode 11.4, so apps meet iTunes Connect requirements
+*   Builds are made using XCode 11.4, so apps meet latest iTunes Connect requirements
 *   Signing keys are uploaded with the app and deleted as soon as the build is complete.
 They are not stored on the VoltBuilder site.
 *   Build times can be faster
-*   Builds are sometimes smaller
+*   Builds can be smaller
-*   VoltBuilder uses the latest Cordova and XCode
+*   VoltBuilder uses the latest versions of Cordova and XCode
 *   You can use the same signing keys as with PhoneGap Build
 *   As with PhoneGap, you do not need to install Xcode, Android Studio or anything else for it to work.
 *   As with PhoneGap, you can use a Windows or Mac computer.